 People on Vermont roads should expect to see more state, county and local law enforcement officers.

 Statistics show that of the 70 people killed on Vermont roads so far this year 40 were not properly restrained.

 Vermont’s statewide seatbelt usage is just over 84 percent, below the national average of 85 percent.

 The state has run click-it-or-ticket campaigns since 2002.

 WHITE RIVER JUNCTION (AP) -- Jailhouse calls from a Vermont man charged with attempted murder suggest he was planning on "taking over" a town.

 Terrick Craft is accused of firing shots at Nicholas Brown last summer in Springfield.
 Police thought they were responding to a complaint about fireworks.

 Brown was not hurt, but Craft was arrested.
 The recordings played in court suggest that he was threatening violence against anyone who stood in his way of taking over Springfield.
-They were played during a hearing this week in which Craft’s attorney asked a judge to lower his bail and release him
+They were played during a hearing this week in which Craft’s attorney asked a judge to lower his bail and release him from prison.